You’ve got a complex e-commerce revenue and growth strategy in place, so you know how important it is to have a strong, resonant brand message.

 Jack Ma (source)

-With the literally millions of ecommerce websites online today, the only chance you have of selling your products is by differentiating yourself.
+With millions of e-commerce websites online today, you can only sell your products by differentiating yourself.

 One of the most effective ways of differentiating your brand message is by including the information your competitors don’t.
-But how do you know if the hours and days you need to spend researching what your competitors are doing is going to provide you with the insight you need to increase your pages’ revenue?
+But how do you know if the hours and days you need to spend researching what your competitors are doing will provide you with the insight you need to increase your pages’ revenue?

 Also, don’t forget how quickly product information can become out-of-date.
-Ecommerce customers these days overwhelmingly conduct online research before buying, and if they see two of your product pages displaying contradictory information, they’re going to be less likely to want to buy.
+These days, e-commerce customers overwhelmingly conduct online research before buying.
+If they see two of your product pages displaying contradictory information, they will be less likely to want to buy.

 PIM includes content grading functionality.

-Content grading allow you to easily measure the quality of your product pages against top selling pages in your sales space.
-With PIM, you can find out immediately which pages are optimized to maximize sales, and which require your attention for reworking.
-Fully optimized pages clearly show your customers the difference between your company’s product pages and those of your competition.
+Content grading allows you to easily measure the quality of your product pages against top-selling pages in your sales space.
+With PIM, you can immediately find out which pages are optimized to maximize sales and which require your attention to rework them.
+Fully optimized pages clearly show your customers the difference between your company’s product pages and your competition’s.

-You should be asking yourself, “How am I different from my competitors?”
-Your answer should focus on brand message, to be sure, but it should also involve simply being better.
+You should ask yourself, “How am I different from my competitors?”
+Your answer should focus on the brand message, to be sure, but it should also involve simply being better.
 PIM makes it easier for you to demonstrate the superiority of your brand message.

 “If an Internet company could obsess about only one metric, it should be conversion.
-No other metric so holistically captures as many critical aspects of a web site – user design, usability, performance, convenience, ad effectiveness, net promoter score, customer satisfaction – all in a single measurement.
+No other metric so holistically captures as many critical aspects of a website – user design, usability, performance, convenience, ad effectiveness, net promoter score, customer satisfaction – all in a single measurement.
 Yet despite the remarkable power of this metric, it is alarming how few companies today truly understand conversion and how to optimize it.
-As such, it is time to pound the table again – conversion is by far the most powerful Internet metric of all.”
+As such, it is time to pound the table again – conversion is by far the most powerful Internet metric.”

 Bill Gurley, VC General Partner at Benchmark (source)

-Your differentiated ecommerce strategy should be targeting a wide variety of different kinds of customers.
-Selling to each requires vastly different approaches, but that applies mostly to presentation.
-The actual product information and digital assets are likely going to be almost completely the same across sales spaces.
+Your differentiated e-commerce strategy should target a wide variety of different kinds of customers.
+Selling to each requires vastly different approaches, which apply mainly to presentation.
+Product information and digital assets will likely be almost identical across sales spaces.

-With regard to different kinds of shoppers, decisions can run the gamut from impulsive and emotional to measured and contemplative.
-Regardless, you need to make sure that all the information these different kinds of buyers need to make strong, informed decisions is populating in the right places across your sales platforms.
+Decisions about different kinds of shoppers can range from impulsive and emotional to measured and contemplative.
+Regardless, you need to ensure that all the information these different buyers need to make strong, informed decisions is populated in the right places across your sales platforms.

-PIM eliminates the need to manually update product pages and make sure information is populating correctly.
+PIM realistic eliminates the need to update product pages and ensures that information is populated manually correctly

 Instead, product content is syndicated across your sales channels according to how you’ve optimized it to sell to specific kinds of customers.
 Further, PIM reporting functionality covers product page completeness, so you know exactly which pages are optimized for success and which aren’t.
 A color-coded completeness scoring system makes finding the pages you need to pay attention to the work of seconds, instead of hours or days.

-Long story short, conversions are driven by customers who are informed and empowered to buy.
+Long story short, conversions are driven by informed and empowered customers to buy.
 PIM allows you to harness the power of centrally organized and optimized product content and pass it to your customers.

 “Communication is at the heart of e-commerce and community.”